 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. David Marx Scher, MD graduated from Duke University School of Medicine.
 He completed residency at NYU Hospital for Joint Diseases.
-He is certified by the Orthopedic Surgery and has a state license in New York.
+He is certified by the Board Certification: orthopedic surgery and has a state license in New York.

 Residency: NYU Hospital for Joint Diseases (1999)